 - (1) A controlled substance classified in Schedule I or II, except marihuana or synthetic cannabinoids, in the following amounts shall be charged and sentenced as follows: - (A) Less than one-tenth (0.1) gram or one (1) dosage unit or less may be charged as a misdemeanor or felony.
 If charged by indictment as a felony: by imprisonment not less than one (1) nor more than four (4) years and a fine not more than Ten Thousand Dollars (\$ 10,000.00).
-If charged as a misdemeanor: by imprisonment for up to one (1) year and a fine not more than One Thousand Dollars (\$ 1,000.00). - (B) One-tenth (0.1) gram but less than two (2) grams or two (2) dosage units but less than ten (10) dosage units, by imprisonment for not less than two (2) years nor more than eight (8) years and a fine of not more than Fifty Thousand Dollars (\$50,000.00). - (C) Two (2) grams but less than ten (10) grams or ten (10) dosage units but less than twenty (20) dosage units, by imprisonment for not less than four (4) years nor more than sixteen (16) years and a fine of not more than Two Hundred Fifty Thousand Dollars (\$ 250,000.00). - (D) Ten (10) grams but less than thirty (30) grams or twenty (20) dosage units but not more than forty (40) dosage units, by imprisonment for not less than six (6) years nor more than twenty-four (24) years and a fine of not more than Five Hundred Thousand Dollars (\$ 500,000.00). - (E) Thirty (30) grams or more or forty (40) dosage units or more, by imprisonment for not less than ten (10) years nor more than thirty (30) years and a fine of not more than One Million Dollars (\$1,000,000.00). - (2) Marihuana or synthetic cannabinoids in the following amounts shall be charged and sentenced as follows: - (A) Thirty (30) grams or less by a fine of not less than One Hundred Dollars (\$ 100.00) nor more than Two Hundred Fifty Dollars (\$ 250.00).
+If charged as a misdemeanor: by imprisonment for up to one (1) year and a fine not more than One Thousand Dollars (\$ 1,000.00). - (B) One-tenth (0.1) gram but less than two (2) grams or two (2) dosage units but less than ten (10) dosage units, by imprisonment for not less than two (2) years nor more than eight (8) years and a fine of not more than Fifty Thousand Dollars (\$ 50,000.00). - (C) Two (2) grams but less than ten (10) grams or ten (10) dosage units but less than twenty (20) dosage units, by imprisonment for not less than four (4) years nor more than sixteen (16) years and a fine of not more than Two Hundred Fifty Thousand Dollars (\$ 250,000.00). - (D) Ten (10) grams but less than thirty (30) grams or twenty (20) dosage units but not more than forty (40) dosage units, by imprisonment for not less than six (6) years nor more than twenty-four (24) years and a fine of not more than Five Hundred Thousand Dollars (\$ 500,000.00). - (E) Thirty (30) grams or more or forty (40) dosage units or more, by imprisonment for not less than ten (10) years nor more than thirty (30) years and a fine of not more than One Million Dollars (\$ 1,000,000.00). - (2) Marihuana or synthetic cannabinoids in the following amounts shall be charged and sentenced as follows: - (A) Thirty (30) grams or less by a fine of not less than One Hundred Dollars (\$ 100.00) nor more than Two Hundred Fifty Dollars (\$ 250.00).
 The provisions of this paragraph shall be enforceable by summons, provided the offender provides proof of identity satisfactory to the arresting officer and gives written promise to appear in court satisfactory to the arresting officer, as directed by the summons.
 A second conviction under this section within two (2) years shall be punished by a fine of Two Hundred Fifty Dollars (\$ 250.00) and not less than five (5) days nor more than sixty (60) days in the county jail and mandatory participation in a drug education program, approved by the Division of Alcohol and Drug Abuse of the State Department of Mental Health, unless the court enters a written finding that such drug education program is inappropriate.
-A third or subsequent conviction under this section within two (2) years is a misdemeanor punishable by a fine of not less than Two Hundred Fifty Dollars (\$ 250.00) nor more than Five Hundred Dollars (\$ 500.00) and confinement for not less than five (5) days nor more than six (6) months in the county jail.
+A third or subsequent conviction under this section within two (2) years is a misdemeanor punishable by a fine of not less than Two Hundred Fifty Dollars (\$ 250.00) nor more than Six (6) months in the county jail.
 Upon a first or second conviction under this section, the courts shall forward a report of such conviction to the Mississippi Bureau of Narcotics which shall make and maintain a private, nonpublic record for a period not to exceed two (2) years from the date of conviction.
-The private, nonpublic record shall be solely for the use of the courts in determining the penalties which attach upon conviction under this section and shall not constitute a criminal record for the purpose of private or administrative inquiry and the record of each conviction shall be expunged at the end of the period of two (2) years following the date of such conviction;
+The private, nonpublic record shall be solely for the use of the courts in determining the penalties which attach upon conviction under this section and shall not constitute a criminal record for the purpose of private or administrative inquiry and the record of each conviction.